fde-capu/ft_transcendence/docs/checklist.md

 [ ] Quadrapong and PongDouble failed (frozen) with "ERROR TypeError: p.setVelocity is not a function"@game.component.ts:68 [ ] Check all "localhost" mentions, make it configService;
 [ ] Main menu is behind avatars...
+[ ] Re-check layout of chat options screen.
+[ ] Some page refreshment cancels profile edition.
+Maybe this happens also in chat-options.
+[ ] ^ This case is strange because the change name input accepts and rejects alternatively.
+[ ] Profile is not accepting F5.
+[X] Invitation has broken during the process and was cleared.